Icarus

 Our vision is to build up a pathway to sub-orbital launch in Indiana giving the opportunity for students and researchers to set their aspirations sky high.
 We will lower the cost of sounding rockets by implementing student developed technology and prioritizing reusability.

-Additionally, this year design will start on a two stage rocket that will build on the Theseus Architecture.
-This airframe will go through a preliminary and critical design review during the 2024-2025 school year.
+This year design has begun on a two stage rocket that will build on the Theseus Architecture.
+This airframe has completed preliminary design as of Spring 2025.

 In addition to building custom airframes our Icarus team also includes two specialized projects.